National Bolivarian Armed Forces of Venezuela: U.S. military embargo

-The Russian Federation has broken the U.S. embargo

-However, the Russian Federation has continued sending arms to Venezuela despite the US embargo.
+The Russian Federation has continued sending arms to Venezuela despite the US embargo.
 Russia has agreed to sell more than $4 billion (£2 billion) worth of armaments to Venezuela since 2005 and disclosed that Mr Chávez wanted new antiaircraft systems and more fighter jets.

-Caracas acknowledges problems with Iran by U.S. embargo

-The Venezuela President, Hugo Chávez, acknowledged that the joint production between his country and Iran cars, has been affected by the embargo that United States keeps on the Islamic country.
+President Hugo Chávez acknowledged that the joint production of cars between his country and Iran had been affected by the United States embargo on the Islamic country.

-Spanish Defense Minister, defends arms sales to Venezuela

 The Spanish Minister of Defense, Pedro Morenes, has defended the sale of military equipment to Venezuela, and reported that a delegation from the public company Navantia has traveled to the capital of the country, Caracas, to try to sell new products to the Chávez government.
 Morenes has made these statements during a speech at the plenary session of the Congress to reply to an interpellation by the spokesman for Izquierda Unida, Jose Luis Centella, on the Ministry of defence plans for the coming years and the Spanish missions abroad.